AlexP11223/qBTConverter/README.md

 # qBTConverter
 Tool for replacing paths in qBittorent `.fastresume` files.
-For example, useful when moving to different PC/OS, especially from Windows to Linux/MacOS because they don't have letter drive paths;
+For example, useful when moving to different PC or OS, especially from Windows to Linux/MacOS because they don't have drive letter paths.

 Initially created by grasmanek94 https://qbforums.shiki.hu/index.php?topic=3925.0